 Rubus spectabilis

-Size at maturity: 4-10' tall, 4-10' wide
+- Size at maturity: 4-12' tall, 4-10' wide, thicket-forming over time

 - Light requirements: full sun to full shade